-- Have 4 pieces of assessment per subject per year. - Essential English and Essential Maths have a Common Internal Assessment set by the QCAA but marked by the school. - External Moderation process apply to school written assessment and marking
+- Have 4 pieces of assessment per subject per year. - Essential English and Essential Maths have a Common Internal Assessment (Exam) set by the QCAA but marked by the school.
+These are the only Exams within Applied Subjects. - External Moderation process apply to school written assessment and marking